Eczema’s intense itching can be a serious challenge. It can keep you up at night and lead to skin damage. If you have it, you just want it to stop.

 - Ask your doctor about wet wraps.
-She may recommend these if your itch is really bad.
-After you moisturize, cover the itchy skin with wet gauze or fabric, then wrap it with a dry cloth.
+They may recommend these if your itch is really bad.
+After you moisturize, cover the itchy skin with wet gauze or fabric, then wrap it with plastic wrap.
 You can leave it on for several hours.

 - Humidify.
 A household humidifier can help in dry climates and in winter when your heat is on.

 For most people, eczema is a cycle.
 It flares up, quiets down when you treat it, then flares up again.
 If you can pinpoint what causes your flares, you may be able to stop the itching before it starts.
 Common triggers include:

 - Wool.
 Wear soft clothing made of cotton or silk.
 Avoid other scratchy fabrics, too.